arthurgermano/nodevue/README.md

 THEN
 Inside the container you have access to your present work directory just run your commands!

-# OBS: set with PRIVOXY
-# adding proxy
-RUN export http_proxy=http://localhost:8118

-# Configuring node proxy and repository
+# Configuring repository
-RUN npm config set proxy http://localhost:8118 && npm config set https-proxy http://localhost:8118 RUN npm config set registry http://registry.npmjs.org
+RUN npm config set registry http://registry.npmjs.org

 If you're not using privoxy then you have to execute this lines above to your proxy!

 TO BUILD
-docker build --progress plain --build-arg http_proxy=http://localhost:8118 --network host --tag nodevue .
+docker build --progress plain --network host --tag nodevue .

 Obs: Execute this command where Dockerfile is!